Fools (play): Act Two

-Even though the curse does not affect Leon, he fools everyone into believing the curse has befallen him.
-Everybody falls for the trick, but Leon later reveals to Sophia that the curse had no effect on him.
-Leon believes that the curse is actually a psychological phenomenon which came about because the villagers were always told they were stupid.
-Leon has a plan, which takes place in the following scenes: Leon convinces Count Gregor to adopt him as a son, thereby being a Yousekevitch himself, and breaking the curse (at least in the minds of the townspeople).
-Leon and Sophia are set to be wed.
-At the last minute, Count Gregor admits that the adoption papers are actually divorce papers and the wedding is nearly called off until he "kindly" offers to marry Sophia.
+Once Leon and Sophia are alone, he reveals to her that he was merely pretending - the curse had no effect on him.
+Leon believes that the curse is actually a psychological phenomenon which came about because the villagers have always been told they are stupid.
+He tells Sophia that he has a plan.
+Count Gregor enters, lamenting his villainous reputation.
+Leon convinces Gregor that he could be better liked if he adopted him and let him marry Sophia.
+This would break the curse in the eyes of the townspeople, as Sophia would technically be wed to a Yousekevitch.
+Count Gregor agrees, and Leon and Sophia are set to be wed.
+At the last minute, Count Gregor reveals that he tricked Leon into signing divorce papers instead, and forces Dr. Zubritsky to let him marry Sophia.